WE’RE AT WAR…. That’s what headlines all across the United States boldly proclaimed on the morning of January 17, 1991.

 So my husband and I are fighting again.
 We’ve been doing battle for our marriage for 27 years now.

-We have no intention of throwing in the towel, because we believe marriage is worth fighting for — and we know God is on our side.
+We have no intention of throwing in the towel, because we believe marriage is worth fighting for.
+We know God is on our side.
+And we know this battle plan for marriage really works.

 Have you joined in the fray?
 What has helped strengthen your marriage against the attack?
 Please share in the comments below.
 We’re always on the lookout for new and effective strategies.